Astra's Stargate

 Polaris Dawn Mission

-The Polaris program can be viewed as a follow-on mission to Inspiration-4, the first SpaceX civilian mission.
+The Polaris program is a follow-on mission to the highly successful Inspiration-4, the first SpaceX civilian mission.
 Jared Isaacman is funding a large part of the mission.
-Isaacman is working to open up space for everyone, making humankind a multi-planetary species, and bring back benefits for humans on Earth.
+Isaacman is working to open up space for everyone, making humankind a multi-planetary species, and bringing back benefits for humans on Earth.
 The Inspiration 4 mission garnered $263 million for St. Jude Children's Research Hospital.
-Three missions are planned.
+Three Ppolaris missions are planned.

 Polaris Dawn Mission - 1

-Announced in February 2022, the Polaris Dawn mission is a private human spaceflight mission, to be housed in SpaceX’s Crew Dragon spacecraft.
-The mission will be conducted under the newly formed Polaris Program.
-Polaris Dawn will be launched on SpaceX’s Falcon 9 rocket from NASA Kennedy Space Center from the Launch Complex 39A .
-The flight will raise donations and awareness for St. Jude Children's Research Hospital and other charitable causes.
-Polaris Dawn is the first of three human spaceflight missions that will demonstrate new technologies and conduct microgravity research.
-The mission is scheduled to launch September 9th, on a Falcon 9 rocket from Cape Canaevral Florida, around 3.33am ET.
+Announced in February 2022, the Polaris Dawn mission was a private human spaceflight mission, to be housed in SpaceX’s Crew Dragon spacecraft.
+The mission will be conducted under the Polaris Program.
+The mission raised donations and awareness for St. Jude Children's Research Hospital and other charitable causes.
+Polaris Dawn was the first of three human spaceflight missions intended to demonstrate new technologies and conduct microgravity research.

-The crew will consist of Jared Isaacman, Scott Poteet; and SpaceX employees, Sarah Gillis, and Anna Menon.
+The Polaris Dawn crew members include entrepreneur, pilot, and philanthropist Jared Isaacman, mission pilot Scott Poteet; and SpaceX employees, Sarah Gillis, and Anna Menon.
 Anna Menon works for SpaceX in Mission Control.
 Sarah Gillis, mission specialist, is a lead astronaut trainer.
 Jared Isaacman is funding much of the Polaris mission privately.

-The Polaris Dawn mission plan is to fly the Crew Dragon into a 56-degree elliptical orbit around the Earth.
-It is hoped that Crew Dragon can reach the highest Earth orbit ever flown.
-The current record is held by Gemini 11 astronauts, Charles Conrad and Richard Gordon, who reached an orbit of 853 miles above Earth in September 1966.
+The Polaris Dawn mission flew the Crew Dragon into a 56-degree elliptical orbit around the Earth.
+Resilience reached an altitude of 870 miles or 1,400 kilometers. above Earth, the highest orbit obtained by humans since the Apollo program This surpassed the previous record held by Gemini 11 astronauts, Charles Conrad and Richard Gordon, who orbited 853 miles above Earth in September 1966.

-Polaris Dawn will also be carrying out a technology demonstration by communicating with ground controllers on Earth using the Starlink Satellite system that SpaceX has been launching since 2019.
-The Dragon spacecraft will be orbiting above the Starlink satellites, so it will be interesting.
-By using laser communications through the Starlink network, the Polaris Dawn crew should be able to provide more high-quality livestreams during the mission.
-In addition, Polaris Dawn is on track to feature the first commercial spacewalk, ever!
+Polaris Dawn carried out a technology demonstration by communicating with ground controllers on Earth using the Starlink Satellite system that SpaceX has been launching since 2019.
+The Dragon spacecraft orbited above the Starlink satellites.
+By using laser communications through the Starlink network, the Polaris Dawn crew was to able to provide high-quality livestreams during the mission.
+Polaris Dawn also featured the first commercial spacewalk, ever!

 Studying Earth's Van Allen Belts

-During this mission, the Crew Dragon will be orbiting through portions of the Van Allen Radiation Belts.
+During the mission, the Crew Dragon orbited through portions of the Van Allen Radiation Belts.
 The Van Allen belts surround the Earth with a zone of energetic charged particles that originate from the solar wind.
 The charged particles are captured by Earth's magnetosphere.
-Earth has two belts that extend from an altitude of ~400 to 36,040 miles (~640 to 58,000 km )above the surface.
+Earth has two belts that extend from an altitude of ~400 to 36,040 miles (~640 to 58,000 km ) above the surface.
 In the belts, the radiation levels vary.
 Most of the particles that form the belts are thought to come from solar wind and the other particles by cosmic rays.
 By trapping these particles, Earth's magnetic field protects the atmosphere, allowing life on Earth to flourish.
-Polaris Dawn will conduct research on the Van Allen Belts and study the effects of spaceflight and space radiation on human health.
+Polaris Dawn conducted research on the Van Allen Belts and studied the effects of spaceflight and space radiation on human health.

 Space Environment Research

-In addition to gathering data on the radiation environment to improve understanding of how space radiation affects human biological systems, the crew will study human decompression sickness.
-Crew members will wear special, smart contact lenses designed to measure pressure in the eye to advance knowledge of Spaceflight Associated Neuro-Ocular Syndrome described below.
+In addition to gathering data on the radiation environment to improve understanding of how space radiation affects human biological systems, the crew studied human decompression sickness.
+Crew members wore special, smart contact lenses designed to measure pressure in the eye to advance knowledge of Spaceflight Associated Neuro-Ocular Syndrome described below.
 This is additional to the body of research done on the Inspiration-4 mission.

 Spacesuits and Spacewalks

-During the flight the Polaris Dawn crew will be studying the spacesuits that SpaceX is developing for space missions on their Starship spacecraft.
-The Polaris Dawn mission will include the first citizen spacewalk or extravehicular activity (EVA).
-Because they also plan the first citizen spacewalk, the suits will have to be very carefully tested for their ability to protect humans from the harsh environment in space.
-Since the Crew Dragon spacecraft has no airlock that will require the entire capsule be depressurized during the spacewalk.
-The crew members will float out of the hatch and remain tethered to the spaceship at an altitude of ~300 miles, or ~700km above Earth's surface.
-Two persons will make the walk while the other two remain in the spacecraft.
+During the flight the Polaris Dawn crew studied the spacesuits that SpaceX is developing for space missions on their Starship spacecraft.
+The Polaris Dawn mission included the first citizen spacewalk or extravehicular activity (EVA).
+Because they made the first citizen spacewalk, the suits had to be very carefully tested for their ability to protect humans from the harsh environment in space.
+Since the Crew Dragon spacecraft has no airlock that required the entire capsule be depressurized during the spacewalk.
+Commander Jared Isaacman and mission specialist Sarah Gillis separately floated out of the hatch and remained tethered to the spaceship at an altitude of ~300 miles, or ~700km above Earth's surface.
+While each astronaut performed the walk, the other three remained in the spacecraft.

 - - Visit the Polaris Dawn main web page.